deepakbackuply/softaculous_api/cpanel/guide/delete_backup_loc.md

-## Delete a Remote Backup Location using Softaculous API Guide
+## Delete remote backup location using Softaculous API Guide
 This document explains how to delete a remote backup location using Softaculous API.

 ### via cURL